-The first thing to look at is your bankroll.
-We’ve already written a large guide to bankroll management , so we’re not going to go over it again here.
+The first number to track is your bankroll.
+We’ve already written a full guide to bankroll management , so we’re not going to go over it again here.
 We will, however, recap the most important point made on that page, about how much bankroll to risk.

 Now that you’ve worked out how much to bring to the table, you need to think about starting hands, and the chances of either you or another player getting a specific one.

-You can use the above formula for all pocket pairs.
-If you are wondering about the chances of receiving a specific starting hand featuring two cards of different values, it is 82:1 – this is the same regardless of whether you’re trying to work out the odds of receiving a strong hand, like A-K, or a poor hand, like 2-7.
+You can use the same formula for all pocket pairs.
+If you are wondering about the chance of receiving a specific starting hand with two different card values, it is about 82:1.
+That is true whether the hand is strong, like A-K, or weak, like 2-7.

 Many players find it tough to work out how good a starting hand is.
-If this applies to you, the Chen Formula, developed by Bill Chen , could help.
-It’s a simple formula that gives you an overall score for your starting hand, with the best possible score being 20.
-Here’s how to use it…
+If this applies to you, the Chen Formula, developed by Bill Chen, can help.
+It gives your starting hand a rough score, with the best possible score being 20.
+Here is how to use it.

 · Assign a score to your highest card only.